SingularisArt/Singularis/README.md

 ./install --log "0" --all --singularis  # I set the log level to 0 so I can see everything that's happening.
 ```

 > :warning: Don't use the `--singularis` option.
-This install all my personal
+This installs all my personal
 > config, like my newsboat history, which are encrypted and only I have the key
 > to decrypt them.
-If you use the `--singularis` option, you're bound to run into
+If you use the `--singularis` option, you're bound to run
-> issues, mainly because I use `autojump`, which stores sensative files.
-So, I
+> into issues, mainly because I use `autojump`, which stores sensative files.
-> encrypt them, and when cloning them down, I decrypt them.
-But if you use the
+> So, I encrypt them, and when cloning them down, I decrypt them.
+But if you use
-> `--singularis` option without decrypting them, you'll keep getting errors.
+> the `--singularis` option without decrypting them, you'll keep getting errors.

 # License